catallo/ht/README.md

 ##### Installation

-⚠ Important: If you just want to use ht, don't clone this repo or download from Github actions.
+⚠ Important: If you just want to use ht, don't clone this repo or download from Github Actions.
 Instead, download the binary from the Downloads/Releases section below.

 1. Download the archive for your platform from the Downloads section below.
 2. Unzip the archive.